-UPDATED August 30, 2022 - COVID TESTS - We are currently OUT of tests at ALL locations
+UPDATED July 13, 2023 - COVID TESTS - We are currently have tests available at the Wapak Library Drive-Thru ONLY.

 Limited supply.
-Limit 1 box per pick up.
-Each box contains 2 tests.
+Limit 2 tests per pick up.

 - Do not produce a documented result that can be used for travel, to return/stay in school, or be released from quarantine.